Skip to Content

 Ground beef, breadcrumbs, onions, eggs, herbs, and spices neatly arranged, ready to create a classic, savory meatloaf.

 • Onion: Grate it with a box grater or use your food processor’s grating attachment.
-Grated onion is a trick we borrowed from our Gryo recipe and there’s just no going back.
+Grated onion is a trick borrowed from this Gryo recipe and it’s a great way to keep meatloaf moist.

-• Breadcrumbs: Some folks use panko breadcrumbs, but we keep it classic with plain breadcrumbs.
+• Breadcrumbs: Some folks use panko, but I keep it classic with plain breadcrumbs.

 • Seasonings: Italian seasoning, Worcestershire, garlic & onion powder, salt and pepper.
-Because our recipe has sausage in it, you don’t have to worry much about adding a lot of additional seasons.
+Because the meatloaf recipe has sausage in it, you don’t have to worry much about adding a lot of additional seasons.
 Yay!

 Ketchup, brown sugar, and Worcestershire sauce blending together in a bowl to create a tangy, sweet meatloaf topping.